At a Glance

 Familiarise yourself with the prison environment and the specific challenges it presents.
 Be prepared to discuss how you would handle emergency situations and support new arrivals, as this is a key part of the role.

 Be ready to showcase your clinical skills and experience in delivering high-quality care.
-Prepare examples of how you've managed diverse healthcare needs in previous roles, especially in challenging settings.
+Prepare examples of how you've managed diverse healthcare needs in previous roles, especially in high-pressure situations.

 Collaboration is crucial in a multidisciplinary team.
 Think of instances where you've worked effectively with other healthcare professionals and be prepared to discuss how you can contribute to a cohesive team in the prison setting.

 Since the shifts are early and may include weekends, be honest about your availability and willingness to work these hours.
-Show that you understand the demands of shift work and how you manage your time effectively.
+Show that you understand the demands of shift work and how you manage your time and energy.